 Updated: Mar 20, 2021

 Do you plan to take Route 66 to the Grand Canyon?
-If you plan on passing through Williams on your Arizona road trip, then you should MUST stop there.
+If you plan on passing through Williams on your Arizona road trip, then you should stop there.
 Here is why you should take this detour.

 Do your kids love the Pixar-Disney movie Cars?
-The small town Radiator Springs was created based off this town in Williams off the historic Highway Route 66.
+The small town Radiator Springs was created based on this town in Williams off the historic Highway Route 66.
 Your kids will recognize many of the dusty faded buildings and places from the film.
 I suggest watching the movie before your trip.

 Where to stay in Williams Arizona on Route 66 with Kids

 Grand Canyon Railway & Hotel